python/cpython/Doc/c-api/init.rst

 you to do that.

 The "main" interpreter is the first one created when the runtime initializes.
-The :c:func:`PyInterpreterState_Main` funtion returns a pointer to this main interpreter's state.
 It is usually the only Python interpreter in a process.
-The main interpreter also has other responsibilities like signal and public calls handling in the main thread, is responsible for execution during runtime initialization, and it is usually the active interpreter during runtime finalization.
+Unlike sub-interpreters, the main interpreter has unique process-global responsibilities like signal handling.
+It is also responsible for execution during runtime initialization and is usually the active interpreter during runtime finalization.
+The :c:func:`PyInterpreterState_Main` funtion returns a pointer to its state.

 You can switch between sub-interpreters using the :c:func:`PyThreadState_Swap` function.
 You can create and destroy them using the following functions: